If I had to name my favorite country in the world, that would be Pakistan.

 All are relatively comfortable hotels and lodges with private rooms and attached toilets, usually the best available option in the region we visit.

-Price of the tour includes accommodation in a twin room.
+The price of the tour includes accommodation in a twin room.

-If you are a solo traveler, you will be sharing the room with another like-minded traveler from the group.
-We always try to group people of same gender and age together but note that this won’t always be the case.
-Moreover, in the hypothetical case there weren’t perfect pairs, one of the rooms would be a triple room.
+If you are a solo traveler, you will share the room with another like-minded traveler from the group.
+We always try to group people of same gender and age but note that this won’t always be the case.

-If you wanted to have your own single room, you will have to pay an additional €600.
+If you want a single room, you will have to pay an additional €350.

 Pretty much all nationalities.

-As mentioned, in the mountain areas, we always stay in the best available accommodation.
 However, note those areas of Pakistan are so remote that even the best possible accommodation can be an issue for some, since electricity and running water might not always be reliable.

 Nevertheless, if you are keen to have the most epic adventure and are flexible when it comes to tourist facilities, you are welcome to join this tour!